 [8] Without any agency interpretation of "areas under Federal jurisdiction" to which we must defer, we proceed to interpret the term.
-We agree with the district court that River Watch's proposed construction of § 9(a)(2)(B) is not tenable.
+We agree with the district court that River

+Watch's proposed construction of § 9(a)(2)(B) is not tenable.
 The potential for overbreadth posed by interpreting "areas under Federal jurisdiction" as including all "waters of the United States" is simply too large.
 The CWA, which defines "waters of the United States," provides for far-reaching regulatory authority based on "the evident breadth of congressional concern for protection of water quality and aquatic ecosystems."
 Riverside Bayview Homes, Inc., 474 U.S. at 133.
 Therefore, under River Watch's proposed construction, without any discussion or explanation, the FWS would immediately gain coextensive regulatory authority with the Corps.

 The broad sweep of the Corps' authority to regulate was sharply debated in Rapanos, in which the Court split 4-1-4 with regard to the limits of the Corps' regulatory jurisdiction of non-adjacent wetlands on privately-owned land.
 The plurality opinion characterized the Corps' ability to regulate as overly expansive, noting that "the Corps consciously sought to extend its authority to the farthest reaches of the commerce power."
 Rapanos, 547 U.S. at 738 (citing 42 Fed.
 Reg.
 37,122, 37,127 (1977)).
-Even Justice Kennedy's controlling concurrence is based on his concern about "the potential overbreadth of the Corps' regulations."
-Id. at 782 (holding that the Corps has jurisdiction on the basis of adjacency to regulate wetlands adjacent to navigable-in-fact waters, but "must establish a significant nexus on a case-by-case basis" if the wetlands are adjacent to nonnavigable tributaries); see City of Healdsburg, 496 F.3d at 999-1000 (noting that Justice Kennedy's concurrence in Rapanos "provides the controlling rule of law") (citing United States v.
-Gerke, 464 F.3d 723, 724-25 (7th Cir.
-2006) (per curiam) (determining that Justice Kennedy's concurrence meets the test of Marks v.
-United States, 430 U.S. 188, 193 (1977) for determining the controlling holding of Supreme Court case without a majority opinion)).
+Even Justice Kennedy's concurrence is based on his concern about "the potential over-breadth of the Corps' regulations."
+Id. at 782 (holding that the Corps has jurisdiction on the basis of adjacency to regulate wetlands adjacent to navigable-in-fact waters, but "must establish a significant nexus on a case-by-case basis" if the wetlands are adjacent to nonnavigable tributaries).
+In City of Healdsburg, 496 F.3d at 999-1000, the court found that Justice Kennedy's concurrence in Rapanos "provides the controlling rule of law for our ase."
+We did not, however, foreclose the argument that Clean Water Act jurisdiction may also be established under the plurality's standard.